 The student will demonstrate the ability to work as part of a technical team, particularly in the laboratory.

 Course Assessment Standards

 Success in this course requires a good working knowledge of algebra.
 This is an introductory course, and as such, it assumes that you know very little about electricity.
 No previous course work in electricity or electronics is required.
 Basic electrical concepts such as voltage, current, power, and resistance are introduced and examined for DC (direct current).
 Fundamental laws and relationships such as Ohm's Law and Power Law are developed.
 Analysis techniques include series-parallel simplification, Thevenin's, Norton's, and Superposition Theorem, and Mesh and Nodal Analysis.
 This is one of the most important courses you will take in the electrical sequence because it creates the foundation for all of the others.
 It is virtually impossible to be successful in this program without mastery of the material presented in this course.
 Treat it appropriately.
-For lab, you'll need the standard array of goodies as used throughout this program (breadboard, DMM, small handtools, hook-up leads, etc.) Unless otherwise specified, all lab exercises require a non-formal report due no later than one week after the exercise.
+A good scientific calculator with simultaneous equation solution capability will be of great use and is strongly recommended.
+Further, smart devices will not be allowed during tests.
+For lab, you'll need the standard array of goodies as used throughout this program (breadboard, DMM, small handtools, hook-up leads, etc.) Unless otherwise specified, all lab exercises require a technical report due no later than one week after the exercise.
 Late penalty is one letter grade for the first half week, two letter grades for the second half week.
 Reports are not accepted beyond two weeks and receive a grade of 0.
 Remember, plagiarism is grounds for failure.

 An introduction to units, conversions, and measurement schemes.
 This is very important background material.
 Chapter 2 then introduces some basic electrical quantities and properties.

 This week we define basic quantities such as current, energy, voltage and power.
 We also examine basic interrelationships such as Ohm's law and power law.